 So, last month, I actually bought an air fryer to see what all the fuss was about.
 Here’s what I've learned so far.

 If you're new to owning an air fryer, be sure to avoid this TikTok air fryer hack which is currently trending — it will likely break your machine.
+Also, find out what happened when I tried this TikTok air fryer potato Christmas tree.

 I’ve owned an air fryer for one month — here’s what I’ve learned